Note: I get commissions for purchases made through links in this post.

 This NewAir cooler uses LED lighting inside, which has pretty much become the standard in these types of coolers.
 LED lights don’t add heat to the air, so the thermostat can maintain the setting you need in this beverage center.

 The digital controls also use an LED light so you can easily see what you are setting the temperature to.
 You just push a button to increase or decrease the temperature 1 degree at a time.

 Where Can I Install the AWB-360DB?

-You can install this wine and beverage cooler either under a counter (a built-in beverage cooler) or leave it free standing.
+You can install this wine and beverage cooler either under a counter (as a built-in beverage cooler) or leave it free standing.
 The unit is front venting, so you don’t need to leave space around the sides as you do with some other coolers.

-Depending on the height of your counter (when you decide to make it built-in), you may want to adjust the legs for a better fit.
+Depending on the height of your counter (when you decide to make it built-in), make sure to adjust the legs for the best fit.

 Check out the video below to see the cooler “in action” and to learn more from NewAir.

 Is This Cooler Safe to Use?